 This program is committed to equity and inclusion.
 Women, immigrant, and minority business owners and other applicants from diverse backgrounds and cultures are strongly encouraged to apply.
 Participants must reside in or represent a business in a low- to moderate-income urban neighborhood in Greater Boston (including Suffolk, Norfolk, Middlesex, Plymouth and Essex Counties).
 Applicants must work in a business within the food industry, which includes food processing, technology, manufacturing and food service.
 Businesses must have earned between $25,000 and $1 million in revenue in the most recent full calendar year.
-The applicant’s business needs to have been in operation for at least one year as of September 1, 2017 and should have between 1 and 10 full-time employees.
+The applicant’s business needs to have been in operation for at least one year as of September 10, 2019 and should have between 1 and 10 full-time employees.
+The third program group is expected to include up to 30 entrepreneurs.

 LMI is defined by the Federal Financial Institutions Examination Council (FFIEC) as follows: